MaDHouSe79/mh-vehiclekeyitem/README.md

     return Player.PlayerData.items[slot]
 end

--- add this is you dont have it exports("GetItemByName", GetItemByName) -- <--- TO ADD
+-- add this if you dont have it exports("GetItemByName", GetItemByName) -- <--- TO ADD
 ```